 The farmland between the hills was studded with scattered farmsteads, ancient settlements with barns and outbuildings built of local grey stone, summer nesting sites for the swallows and martins for centuries.

-But we were with friends, and the kilometres passed joyfully, chatting about every subject under the Sun, and pausing to admire an extent stretch of Offa’s Dyke before dropping down into the wooded bluebell valleys where the Mortimer Trail winds.
+But we were with friends, and the kilometres passed joyfully, chatting about every subject under the sun, and pausing to admire an extant stretch of Offa’s Dyke before dropping down into the wooded bluebell valleys where the Mortimer Trail winds.

-There was a long road-walking session into Presteigne (it’s the law), for a total of 36 km, but what was waiting for us was pure heaven: Tim and Susie’s friends were putting us up for the night, but we were welcomed by Cindy and Francis with fabulous hot baths and beer, then we all had a wonderful home-cooked enormous fish pie for supper.
-Kindest loveliest people in the world!
+There was a long road-walking session into Presteigne (it’s the law), for a total of 36km, but what was waiting for us was pure heaven: Tim and Susie’s friends were putting us up for the night, and we were welcomed by Cindy and Francis with fabulous hot baths and beer, and a wonderful, home-cooked, enormous fish pie for supper.
+Kindest, loveliest people in the world!